SignalGamma

 IV Screener: Scanning US Stocks for Implied Volatility Opportunities

 The IV Screener is a market-wide scanning tool that filters and ranks every tracked US stock by implied volatility metrics.
-Instead of checking IV one symbol at a time, you set your parameters — minimum and maximum IV, minimum spread, minimum volume — and the screener returns a sorted list of every stock that matches.
-This is how professional volatility traders start their day: by identifying which stocks have unusually high or low implied volatility relative to the broader market, then deciding whether to be a buyer or seller of that volatility based on additional analysis.
+Instead of checking IV one symbol at a time, you set your parameters and get a ranked list of matching names in one view.

 Understanding the IV Spread Metric